adsaustralia/TenderPricing/README.md

-# BP Tender SQM Calculator (Streamlit) – Grouped Stocks & Double-Sided Control
+# BP Tender SQM Calculator (Streamlit) – Option B + Tools

-This Streamlit app loads a BP tender Excel file, calculates square metre usage, lets you group similar materials for pricing, and gives you full control over double-sided lines.
+This version adds all of your requested tools on top of **Option B** grouping:

+- **Group Preview Panel** – see groups, counts, and total m²
+- **Search bar** for quickly finding materials
+- **Auto-generated human-readable group names**
+- **Merge groups button** – select groups and merge into one

 ---

-## Features
+## Key Features

-### 1. Base tender handling
+### 1. Base tender logic

 - Reads Excel columns:
-  - **Dimensions** – used to calculate m² per item (assumes mm × mm)
+  - `Dimensions` – used to calculate m² (assumes mm × mm)
-  - **Print/Stock Specifications** – used to derive stock name and auto-detect single/double sided
+  - `Print/Stock Specifications` – used to derive Stock Name & sides
-  - **Total Annual Volume** – used as quantity
+  - `Total Annual Volume` – used as quantity

 - Calculates:
   - Area m² per item
-  - Total Area m² per line
+  - Total area m² per line
-  - Line value based on group price and double-sided loading
+  - Line value based on:
+    - Material Group price per m²
+    - Double-sided loading (if enabled)

 ---

-### 2. Step 1 – Double-sided control
+### 2. Double-sided control (Step 1)

 - Auto-detects "Double Sided" from the specification text.
-- Shows an editable table with a **Double Sided?** checkbox per line.
+- Shows a table with a **Double Sided?** checkbox per line.
-- You can manually tick/untick any line:
+- You can override detection manually.
-  - Tick → double-sided loading applied
-  - Untick → no extra loading
+- Sidebar control: **Double-sided loading (%)**.

 ---

-### 3. Step 2 – Stock grouping for pricing
+### 3. Option B material grouping with search & dropdown (Step 2)

-- Each unique **Stock Name** is listed in a table with an editable **Group Name**.
+- Each unique **Stock Name** is assigned an **Initial Group** using Option B rules:
+  - Thickness + substrate for boards
+  - GSM + finish for papers
+  - Brand + code family for vinyls/SAV
+  - Special handling for Jellyfish, Duratran, Yuppo, Braille, glass decor, etc.

+- A table shows:
+  - `Stock Name` (read-only)
+  - `Initial Group` (read-only)
+  - `Assigned Group` (editable **dropdown**)

+- A **search bar** filters the table by:
+  - Stock Name
-- Rules:
+  - Initial Group
-  - Stocks with the **same Group Name** share one price per m².
-  - Stocks with **different Group Names** have different prices.
+  - Assigned Group

-This allows you to:

-- Combine similar materials (e.g. different synthetic variations) into a single group.
+You can:

+- Keep the default grouping (do nothing).
+- Move a material into a different group by changing its Assigned Group.
-- Separate any stock out of a group by giving it a unique Group Name.
+- Isolate a material by assigning it to a unique group name.
-- Keep your original Excel unchanged while controlling pricing structure from the UI.

 ---

+### 4. Merge groups tool

+Under **"Merge groups"**:

+- Select two or more existing groups from a multiselect.
+- Type the **Merged group name** you want.
+- Click **"Merge selected groups into target"**.

+The app will:

+- Update all materials whose `Assigned Group` is in the selected list.
+- Set their `Assigned Group` to the target name.
+- That new group will then appear in the pricing section.

+This makes it easy to consolidate similar groups after initial auto-grouping.

+---

+### 5. Group Preview Panel (Step 2.5)

+A **Group Preview** table is shown with:

+- `Material Group` – the internal group key
+- `Friendly Name` – a nicer label for display/exports
+- `Materials` – number of unique Stock Names in the group
+- `Lines` – number of tender lines in that group
+- `Total_Area_m2` – total area for that group

+This gives you a quick overview of:

+- How many items are in each group
+- Which groups are big vs small
+- Total m² by group (for sanity checks / weighting)

+---

-### 4. Step 3 – Pricing per group
+### 6. Pricing per material group (Step 3)

+In the sidebar:

-- In the sidebar, you enter **Price per m²** for each **Stock Group**.
+- For each **Material Group**, you set a **Price per m²**.
 - You also set a **Double-sided loading (%)**.

-- For each line, the app calculates:
+The app computes:

 `Line Value = Total Area m² × Price per m² × Sided Multiplier`

-where:
+Where:

-- `Sided Multiplier = 1 + (loading% / 100)` for double-sided lines
+- `Sided Multiplier = 1 + loading% / 100` for double-sided lines.
-- `Sided Multiplier = 1` for single-sided lines
+- `Sided Multiplier = 1` for single-sided lines.

+You see a **Calculated pricing** table including:

+- Group, dimensions, quantity, area, price per m², multiplier, line value.

 ---

-### 5. Step 4 – Preview & export
+### 7. Final preview & Excel export (Step 4)

-- Shows a full preview of the final dataset.
-- Exports to **bp_tender_priced.xlsx** with all calculated values.
+The final table includes:

+- All original columns
+- `Stock Name`
+- `Material Group`
+- `Friendly Group Name`
+- `Area m² (each)`
+- `Total Area m²`
+- `Price per m²`
+- `Sided Multiplier`
+- `Line Value (ex GST)`

+Export:

+- `Priced Tender` sheet – line-level data
+- `Group Summary` sheet – the Group Preview panel (by group)

 ---